 Most overnight successes take about 30 years on average, so don’t rush it.

-Now if you’re still reading, there are, of course, a lot more do’s and don’t’s to improve your book promotion, but this short list will get you started.
+If you’re still reading, there are, of course, many more ways to improve your book promotion.
+But this quick list will get you started.

 Use your head and think about how people will react before you try a new online promotion idea.

 My golden rule is; how would I react if I came across myself and my book marketing?